Lola and the Boy Next Door written by best essay service

 Summary: Lola has a great life—she has two great parents, a hot rocker boyfriend, and a fabulous BFF.
 But all this begins to crumble with the reappearance of the Bell twins, neighbors who had moved away, but are now back for good.
 Lola’s history with Calliope and Cricket Bell is complicated to say the least, but now she has to face them—and her feelings for Cricket—again.

-My thoughts: Lola and the Boy Next Door is the cutest book you’ll ever read.
-That’s high praise, but it’s definitely the cutest book I’ve read.
-It is necessary to write an essay because the book had already garnered enough attention.
+Thoughts of writer: Lola and the Boy Next Door is the cutest essay you’ll ever read.
+That’s high praise, but it’s definitely the cutest essay I’ve read.
+It is necessary to write an essay quick because the essay had already garnered enough attention.
 Lola and the Boy Next Door manages to take an everyday concept—first love—and turn it into something complex, heartwarming, and memorable.
 First love is always memorable for those involved, but Lola makes you care immensely about someone else’s story, and makes you really hope that, for the sake of the characters, everything will turn out okay.

 Lola and the Boy Next Door has a wildly dynamic cast of characters, and they just add to its charm.
 The titular character, Lola, expresses herself through crazy fashion statements, which makes her stand out from other heroines.
 Her personality is similar to her clothes—unique, and something you wouldn’t find just anywhere.
 Cricket, the Boy Next Door, is pretty much perfect.
 He’s sweet, thoughtful, and sensitive—plus, he’s en engineer.
 As soon as Cricket comes into Lola’s life again, he captures the reader’s affection and holds it until the very end of the novel.
 You can feel his longing for Lola, and he’s so earnest about it that you just fall in love with him.